MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

-You can also select just a few rows, so it is easier to fit on one window, you can see that pandas has neatly formatted the data to fit our screen:
+You can also select just a few rows, so it is easier to fit on one window, you can see that pandas has neatly formatted the data to fit our screen.

+Here, we will be using a function called **head**.

+The `head()` function displays the first several lines of a file.
+It is discussed below.